 MEET JACK HUGHES-HAGEMAN

 Jack Hageman would go on to be a Master Sergeant in the Army, a father of eight, and husband of over 60 years.
 He was elected Mayor of his hometown of Kennewick in 1976 and wrote several books from home.
 He was a lifelong member of the Republican Party, a conservationist, and an inspiration.
+He died February 17, 2002, after complications from heart surgery.
+The picture above is a pair of Jacks.

 The First to Graduate